Measuring Stress & Recovery

 - To start measuring your pulse and stress level, double-press the power key.
 The notification lights start to flash orange alternately and then together when the reading is complete.
 The results are then displayed on the SmartBand 2 application on your iPhone.

 - To end the measurement, double-press the power key again.

 If the SmartBand 2 cannot detect your pulse, it vibrates three times and the notification lights start to flash alternately in orange.
 If the heart rate sensor fails to get a reading, adjust the SmartBand 2's position on your wrist or clean the sensor.
 For more information on improving the reading from the heart rate sensor, see Getting the most from the SmartBand 2 heart rate sensor.

-To measure your pulse and stress manually from your Android™ device
+To measure your pulse and stress manually from your iPhone

-- From the main application screen of your Android™ device, find and tap SmartBand 2.
-The SmartBand 2 immediately attempts to get a reading from the heart rate sensor and displays the results on the Lifelog or SmartBand 2 application.
+- On your iPhone, open SmartBand 2.
+The SmartBand 2 immediately attempts to get a reading from the heart rate sensor and displays the results on the SmartBand 2 application.

 - To end the measurement, quit the SmartBand 2 application.